Kinoko

 Personality

 Though going into outer space wasn’t ever something he planned on (he didn’t know it existed, for one thing!), Kinoko’s now very happily living the adventurer’s life.
 Back on Fungaia, the teasing he received for his ears made him self-conscious.
-Despite having plenty of friends, he never really felt like he belonged with his tribe, and his life with them was miserable for it.
+He never really felt like he belonged with his tribe, and his life with them was miserable for it.
 Even despite his close bond with the then-chief, Astraeus, he felt like an outsider and an alien.
 Thus, when he got the chance to go back home, he rejected it.

-Kinoko’s impulsiveness and his curious, inquisitive nature get him into a lot of trouble, but he’s generally always been pretty good at getting back out of it too.
+Kinoko’s new life in space has made him more optimistic and carefree.
+His impulsiveness and his curious, inquisitive nature get him into a lot of trouble, but he’s generally always been pretty good at getting back out of it too.
 Of course, trouble in space is quite different to trouble in the Enoki Village, and he isn’t in space long before he begins making himself some very powerful enemies indeed.

 Skills and abilities

-Thanks to Kinoko’s overlarge ears – seemingly the result of a rare genetic mutation – he possesses the ability to fly, something no other kuparkuke can do.
-Whilst he cannot fly in outer space, due to void’s lack of breathable air, this ability does make it much easier for him to get around and reach high places.
+Thanks to Kinoko’s overlarge ears – seemingly the result of a rare genetic mutation – he possesses the ability to glide, something no other kuparkuke can do.
+This ability makes it much easier for him to get around and reach high places.
 On Fungaia, he was quite ashamed of this ability until Astraeus encouraged him to see it as a gift.
 When he finally did learn to embrace it, he found himself able to reach places and things that were otherwise unreachable.

 Equipment and possessions